 It took us almost a whole day to find some lavender fields still in bloom but as we headed into the mountains towards Sault, we finally found the fields of flowering lavender.
 What a sight!
 Nothing but lanes of purple, violet and lilac coloured lavender!
 This was what we came for and it was spectacular.

 The bees were buzzing around the plants, the air was thick of heat and lavender scent and nothing but purple fields until the horizon.
+The perfect scenery for a glass of wine.

 On the second day of our trip, we headed further north to find more fields of these lovely flowers.
 As we were quite high in elevation, we managed to find some patches of lavender that had not been harvested yet.
 We drove north of Sault to Aurel where we had a lovely view of the village and the lavender fields surround it.